softwaremill/jekyll-softwaremill/_posts/company/2015-01-13-scala-riddle.md

 def get[T <: Item[_]](e: T#Key) = ???
 ```

-Just as in the initial attempt, the crucial difference being that we constrain the type from both sides (`Key >: K <: K`) instead of defining an alias.
+Just as in the initial attempt, the crucial difference being that we constrain the type from the bottom (`Key >: K`) instead of defining an alias.

 Still, explanations of why the compiler behaves as it does welcome! :)